Cream of Wheat Recipes

 Q: Is Cream of Wheat gluten-free?

-Q: Can I organize this?
+Q: Can I make this vegan?

 Has our recipe been tried?